Rui-Huang-dotcom/Credit-Scoring-Analytics/README.md

 # Credit-Scoring-Analytics

 ## 📝 Overview
+Banks and financial institutions have different business strategies.
+Normally, public banks tend to minimise business risk, considering only hish cred score loan applicants for leading.
+Private banks tend to maximise profit, which need to identify optimal credit score toelances.
+This optimisation is focused on this analytics.
+New entrants tend to consider every applicant no matter they have low credit score or no credit at all.
 ##  👨‍💻 Analysis
 ### 1. Problem Statement
-The objective is to construct an in-house risk model for subprime mortgages, optimizing profit for a bank.
+The objective is to construct an in-house risk model for subprime mortgages (a type of loan granted to low credit scores applicant ), optimizing profit for a bank.
 The profit structure involves a gain of $100 from a good customer and a loss of $500 from a bad customer.
 The dataset overview can be found here: [Credit Scoring Dataset](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/1.%20Credit%20Scoring.csv):
 ![Credit Scoring Dataset](https://github.com/Rui-Huang-dotcom/Credit-Scoring-Analytics/blob/main/image/0.png)
 The dataset comprises 3000 records across 30 columns, with the 'Target' variable representing good loans (0) and bad loans (1).
 ### 2. ETL